jhuckaby/webcamjs/README.md

 ## Submitting Images to a Server

 WebcamJS delivers your images by way of a client-side JavaScript Data URI.
 The binary image data is encoded with Base64 and stuffed into the URI.
 It is up to you to send this data to your server and decode it.
-There are many ways to do this, but here is the easiest.
+There are many ways to do this, but here is probably the easiest:

 First, add a hidden text element to a form: